 This Japanese style cabbage and cucumber salad recipe is made with quintessential Japanese ingredients such as sesame seeds and roasted seaweed, which give it a fantastic texture, while the dressing of rice vinegar, Japanese soy sauce, sesame oil, and grated ginger give it a delightful tartness.
 It’s the perfect side to Japanese fried chicken, pork tonkatsu and katsu burgers.

 I love making this Japanese style cabbage and cucumber salad recipe as much as I love eating it, as it’s such a breeze to make and can be made within ten minutes.
-Although let it sit longer and it tastes even better as the cabbage softens and the flavours meld together.
+Although if you let it sit longer, it tastes even better as the cabbage softens and the flavours meld together.
+It’s one of our best cucumber salad recipes and one of our best cabbage recipes.

-And I adore this cucumber and cabbage salad so much that I’ve made it twice in the last week, while Terence has been testing his Japanese fried chicken recipe (publishing tomorrow!), as they’re a perfect match.
+I adore this cucumber and cabbage salad so much that I’ve made it twice in the last week, while Terence has been testing his Japanese fried chicken recipe.
+They’re a perfect match.
 As is this Japanese potato salad recipe.
 Make all three recipes and you’ll have a very satisfying meal.

 Japanese Style Cabbage and Cucumber Salad Recipe with Sesame Seeds and Roasted Seaweed